fhoedemakers/sd64/README.md

 Uses the [libdragon SDK](https://github.com/DragonMinded/libdragon)

-To test the program create a /filesystem folder on the root of your SDcard and put some files in that folder.
 Copy sd64.z64 to the SDcard and run it from your Everdrive 64 on your Nintendo 64.

 > Note: Runs only on real Nintendo 64 hardware with an Everdrive 64.